FrinxLearningLabs/Learning-Labs-1/README.md

 # FRINX Learning Labs

-Experience our products hands on through series of labs.
-Browse materials that practically demonstrate FRINX's portfolio, created by our own engineers.
+Experience our products hands on through a series of labs.
+Browse materials that demonstrate FRINX's portfolio, created by our engineers.

 ## Labs